antdp425/premier_league_explorer/README.md

 # PremierLeagueExplorer

 Premier League Explorer provides:
- - access to basic information about all 20 teams in the English Premier League
+ - access to basic information about all 20 teams in the English Premier League for the current season
  - a quick look into a teams current position in the league table
  - a quick look at the full league table